 Surveys are usually longer than forms.
 You should use them to collect feedback or opinions.
 For example, you might survey customers after a purchase to get their thoughts on a product or service.
 Or, you could survey employees to gauge satisfaction levels.
 We look at surveys as tools for gathering sentiment, to then turn into insights or actions.

-A quick note—if you click around typeform.com you'll sometimes see us mention questionnaires.
+A quick note—if you click around typeform.com you'll sometimes see us mention questionnaires vs surveys.
 A questionnaire is a specific type of survey, one that uses written questions and is typically focused on a specific aspect of a topic.
 Whereas surveys gather more comprehensive information and often involve a range of question types to collect data.

 Quizzes, on the other hand, are tools that you can use to engage your audience, test their knowledge on a particular subject, or understand their needs to provide a recommendation.
 For example, you could use a quiz to create a profile on a new homeowner to see if they would benefit from your services (i.e., what is the age of their roof, when did they last have a gutter cleaning, etc).
 Or, you could leverage a quiz on your product homepage to help guide customers to a recommended skincare product.
 In some cases, quizzes have correct and incorrect answers, but this isn't a universal indicator of a quiz.